CPK Insurance

 How to Buy Commercial Truck Insurance

 The North Carolina Department of Insurance regulates the market, so you should review policy forms carefully and confirm how each endorsement matches your operation.
-If you haul freight across state lines, also confirm that your liability limits align with federal and shipper requirements; the product data notes a federal minimum of 750,000 dollars for general freight carriers, while hazardous materials may require 1 million to 5 million dollars depending on the load.
-Your agent should also help you decide whether trailer interchange coverage is needed for borrowed or exchanged trailers and whether bobtail or non-trucking liability fits your dispatch structure.
+If you haul freight across state lines, also confirm that your liability limits align with federal and shipper requirements; federal minimums can vary by freight type, and hazardous materials may require higher limits depending on the load.
+A licensed insurance professional can also help you decide whether trailer interchange coverage is needed for borrowed or exchanged trailers and whether bobtail or non-trucking liability fits your dispatch structure.

-North Carolina’s market is competitive, with 460 active insurers and carriers such as State Farm, Nationwide, GEICO, Progressive, and Allstate active in the state data.
+North Carolina’s market is competitive, with 460 active insurers.
 That means you can often compare options without narrowing yourself to one carrier.
-For many standard risks, policies can be quoted and bound within 24 to 48 hours, and certificates are typically available the same day the policy is bound.
 If your operation is growing, add drivers, changes lanes, or starts hauling different freight, update the policy promptly so the coverage stays aligned with how the trucks are actually used.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options.

 How to Save on Commercial Truck Insurance